-We set the variance explained by the X to M path $(a_1)$ and the M to Y path $(b_1)$ at 7% each as a commonly seen effect size in psychological research (Fritz & MacKinnon, 2007), with each interaction accounting for an additional 1%, 3%, or 5% of explained variance (McClelland & Judd, 1993).
+We set the variance explained by the X to M path and the M to Y path at 7% each as a commonly seen effect size in psychological research (Fritz & MacKinnon, 2007), with each interaction accounting for an additional 1%, 3%, or 5% of explained variance (McClelland & Judd, 1993).
 When multiple interactions were included in the model, they were all set to be the same size.
-Additionally, when W was included in an interaction, it also had a coefficient set to explain 7% of the variance in the outcome (e.g., $a_2$ , $a_2$ , or $a_2$ ).
-Path coefficients were calculated correspondingly by taking the square root of these $R^2$ effect sizes.
-For example, the X to M path explaining 7% of the variance has path
+Additionally, when W is included as an interaction, it also has a main effect set to explain 7% of the variance in the outcome (e.g., a_2 , c'2 , or b_2).
+Path coefficients were calculated correspondingly by taking the square root of these R^2 effect sizes.
+For example, the X to M path explaining 7% of the variance has path coefficient same coefficient estimates as maximum likelihood in this case but is computationally less complex (Hayes et al., 2017), we used OLS regression to estimate coefficients.